Gain the skills, confidence, and hands-on experience needed to begin

 California has the largest number of older adults in the country, and it is projected an additional 275,000 direct care workers will be needed by 2026 to meet the growing population.
 Certified Nurse Assistants (CNAs), Home Health Aides (HHAs), Activities Professionals and Service Coordinators are a critical part of this workforce.
 In California, over 50% of CNAs work in nursing care facilities or community care facilities serving older adults.
 These positions play an essential role in these facilities and in home and community-based settings, often serving as the principal caregivers and having more personal contact with residents than any other staff member or family member.

-LeadingAge California Foundation’s Nurse Assistant Training Program (NATP) is your first step toward a rewarding role in the medical field—no prior experience required.
-Approved by the California Department of Public Health (CDPH), this NATP provides all the training you need to succeed.
+LeadingAge California Foundation’s Certified Nurse Assistant (CNA) Training program through its Gateway-In Academy is your first step toward a rewarding role in the medical field—no prior experience required.
+Approved by the California Department of Public Health (CDPH), this training program provides all the training you need to succeed.
 You’ll learn how to care for patients by assisting with daily activities like bathing, dressing, eating, and mobility, as well as taking vital signs and supporting overall comfort and well-being.
-The NATP features flexible online learning followed by hands-on clinical training.
+This training program features flexible online learning followed by hands-on clinical training.
 In as little as five weeks, you’ll be prepared to take the California State Nurse Assistant Certification Exam and launch your career as a CNA in long-term care and other healthcare settings.

 CNA job duties include some or all of the following:

-The NATP is designed to be completed over five weeks from the beginning of your enrollment date.
+The Certified Nurse Assistant Training program is designed to be completed over five weeks from the beginning of your enrollment date.

 To enroll, prospective students must meet the following minimum qualifications:

 Eligible applicants must attend a mandatory orientation session.
-During the session, NATP policies and expectations will be reviewed, and students will receive access to the student handbook.
+During the session, the training program's policies and expectations will be reviewed, and students will receive access to the student handbook.

-After your application to the LeadingAge California Foundation NATP has been accepted, you will follow these steps:
+After your application to the Certified Nurse Assistant Training program has been accepted, you will follow these steps:

-Participate in a phone interview with the NATP to review your application and enrollment requirements
+Participate in a phone interview with the staff to review your application and enrollment requirements

-Before the NATP start date, attend a virtual orientation session.
+Before the training program start date, attend a virtual orientation session.

-Students must have access to a computer or tablet that can connect to the internet to complete this NATP.
+Students must have access to a computer or tablet that can connect to the internet to complete this training program.
 Use of an up-to-date web browser is required; Chrome or Safari are recommended.

 Students are responsible for ensuring they can fully participate in online learning, including having:

-All students must complete a Live Scan fingerprint background check as required by the California Department of Public Health (CDPH) prior to starting clinical training or having any direct contact with patients.
-This is a mandatory step to ensure eligibility for certification and placement at clinical sites.
-Please note: Live Scan/Finger Printing is included in your tuition fee.
+All students must complete a Live Scan fingerprint background check as required by the California Department of Public Health (CDPH).
+The cost for the Live Scan background check is included in the student registration fee.

-A criminal background may impact a student’s ability to participate in clinical training or become certified as a Nurse Assistant.
-Results are submitted directly to CDPH and are confidential.
+A criminal background may impact the ability to participate in clinical training or become a Certified Nurse Assistant.
+Results are confidential and submitted directly to CDPH.
+For information about disqualifying convictions or the background clearance process, visit the CDPH website.

 Immunizations

-Before participating in Clinical, students must provide documentation proof of the following mandatory immunizations.
-All immunization requirements must be completed and submitted prior to the start of the NATP.
+Students must provide documentation proof of the following mandatory immunizations.
+All immunization requirements must be completed and submitted prior to the start of the training program.
 This is the student’s responsibility.

-Students are required to pass a drug and alcohol screening prior to the start of the NATP.
+Students are required to pass a drug and alcohol screening prior to the start of the training program.
 No exceptions will be made.
 This screening must be completed and submitted by the student as part of the enrollment process.

 Theory Evaluation

-The Theory portion of the NATP is broken up into modules.
-At the end of each module, there is a summative exam that the student must take and score at least 80% in order to progress to the next section and complete the Theory portion of the NATP.
+The Theory portion of the training program is broken up into modules.
+At the end of each module, there is a summative exam that the student must take and score at least 80% in order to progress to the next section and complete the Theory portion of the training.
 Students can retake the summative exam until they score at least 80%.

 Students pass Theory by completing all content and passing exams with a score of at least 80%.